 - b.
 Chief Operating Officer (Director) of an institution

 - c.
 Institution name

 - d.
 Agents of an institution

 - e.
 Financial stability of an institution

 - f.
 An institution's loss of eligibility for student financial aid programs

 - g.
 A Cohort Default Rate greater than 19%

 - h.
 Instructors

 - i.
 Programs of study

 - j.
 Tuition Changes

 - k.
 Facility standards

 - 1. Job placement services

 - m.
 Evaluation methods

 - n.
 Major instructional equipment

 - B. An institution must immediately notify the Commission if it is subject to any investigative action, complaint, show-cause, or disciplinary matter with an accrediting, state, or federal agency.

 - C. In the event that an institution wishes to cancel or surrender an active certificate of registration without closure of the facility, the commission must be provided with the following at least sixty (60) days prior to the requested day for cancelation or surrender:

 - a.
 Documentation that the institution no longer meets the requirements for registration;

 - b.
-Evidence that all currently enrolled Mississippi students have been notified in writing of the facility's request to cancel the authorization in Mississippi; and

-- c.
-The institution and its owners must submit payment of any and all fees due to the commission as of the date of cancelation or surrender of the certificate of registration prior to approval. - D. The institution is responsible for providing the commission with the contact information on the process and location for students to obtain records as long as it is in operation.
+Evidence that all currently enrolled Mississippi students have been notified in writing of the facility's request to cancel the authorization in Mississippi; and - c.
+The institution and its owners must submit payment of any and all fees due to the commission as of the date of cancelation or surrender of the certificate of registration prior to approval. - D. The institution is responsible for providing the commission with permanent records be defined as student transcripts.
+Copies of diplomas or certificates will also be accepted as part of permanent records.